Most of us played in sandboxes when we were kids. Who knew that all these years later, they would still be the basis of our working lives?

 Though InstaWP has revolutionized how WordPress sandboxing is done, it is always suggested to follow testing best practices while you use sandboxes:

-- Document all Changes: If you won’t note down your modifications, it will become problematic as your product will grow.
+• Document all Changes: If you don’t note down your modifications, it will become problematic as your product grows.
 So, always, always have your development process and updates documented.

 Use a WordPress Sandbox to Save Time and Reduce Costs